beth98an/Engineering_84_business_week/README.md

 ### Question 5: Entity relationship diagram?
 An entity relationship diagram shows the relationships of data sets stored in a database.

+### Git and Github
+### Question 1: What is Git?
+Git is a version control system.

+### Question 2: What is Github?
+Github is an online repository saved on a cloud.